Flash memory: Read disturb

 The method used to read NAND flash memory can cause nearby cells in the same memory block to change over time (become programmed).
 This is known as read disturb.
 The threshold number of reads is generally in the hundreds of thousands of reads between intervening erase operations.
-If reading continually from one cell, that cell will not fail but rather one of the surrounding cells on a subsequent read.
+If reading continually from one cell, that cell will not fail but rather one of the surrounding cells will on a subsequent read.
 To avoid the read disturb problem the flash controller will typically count the total number of reads to a block since the last erase.
 When the count exceeds a target limit, the affected block is copied over to a new block, erased, then released to the block pool.
 The original block is as good as new after the erase.
 If the flash controller does not intervene in time, however, a read disturb error will occur with possible data loss if the errors are too numerous to correct with an error-correcting code.

 X-ray effects

 Most flash ICs come in ball grid array (BGA) packages, and even the ones that do not are often mounted on a PCB next to other BGA packages.
-After PCB Assembly, boards with BGA packages are often X-rayed to see if the balls are making proper connections to the proper pad, or if the BGA needs rework.
+After PCB assembly, boards with BGA packages are often X-rayed to see if the balls are making proper connections to the proper pad, or if the BGA needs rework.
 These X-rays can erase programmed bits in a flash chip (convert programmed "0" bits into erased "1" bits).
 Erased bits ("1" bits) are not affected by X-rays.

-Some manufacturers are now making X-ray proof SD and USB memory devices.
+Some manufacturers are now making X-ray-proof SD and USB memory devices.